 The first step you need to make to do an oil-to-gas conversion is to contact a natural gas provider.
 The company will need to determine whether you have a gas line available for your home that you aren’t using.
 If you don’t, the company will have to install one.

 Are you lucky enough to have a gas line going to your house?
 If so, a plumber can come out to do oil to gas conversion installation and service.
-The plumber will be able to connect your new natural gas appliances to the gas line.
+The plumber can connect your new natural gas appliances to the gas line.
 You will also get a new natural gas heater for your house.

-If you are thinking about switching from oil to gas, contact All A’s Plumbing & Heating, in Randolph, New Jersey.
-We would love to talk to you about the particulars of converting from oil to gas.
-We can also talk to you about what your cost-versus-savings figures might look like.
-Give us a call today!
+If you are considering switching from oil t gas, contact All A’s Plumbing & Heating in Randolph, New Jersey.
+We would love to talk to you about converting from oil to gas.
+We can also speak to you about what your cost-versus-savings figures might look like.